-The other new console became colloquially known as PS4 Slim, which offers the same functionality as the launch model in a sleaker form factor.
+It’s other new console became known as the PS4 Slim, which offers the same functionality as the launch model in a sleaker form factor.
 Sony calls this the ‘PS4’ as it’s phased out the original console.

 That’s the basics, but in our PS4 Pro vs PS4 guide I’ll explain the details in simple terms – and complicated ones for those who like numbers – and answer common questions, including:

 - What is HDR and should I care?

 - Do you need a 4K HDR TV?

 - Is the PS4 Pro better for PlayStation VR?